 Will CBD Oil Show Up in a Drug Test?

-First, CBD, also known as cannabinoids or cannabidiol generally will not show up in a drug test.
-That’s because drug tests are not looking for all cannabinoids, they’re looking for one specific cannabinoid.
+First, isolated CBD, also known as Cannabidiol, generally will not show up in a drug test.
+That’s mainly because drug tests are not looking for all cannabinoids, they’re looking for one specific cannabinoid.
 However, a full spectrum product will contain array of other cannabinoids (such as CBG, CBN, CBC, THCV, etc) which may show positive on a drug test.
 Currently we don’t know what other cannabinoids may trigger a drug test.
 It’s confusing right out of the gate, right?
 Let’s simplify by breaking down the facts to learn if your CBD Oil will show up in a drug test.

 - Difficulty Sleeping